jeffseo/EOSC114/Module-6/README.md

 ![alt tag](http://www.aplusphysics.com/courses/regents/waves/images/Wave-Anatomy.png)

 B. Use these properties to determine wave speed and behavior in either shallow or deep water
+**Waves with great heights transport more energy** than waves with shorter heights.
+Usually, though not all the time, waves with great heights also have long wavelengths.
+Therefore, energy transported by waves is related to the wave height, H (only applies to deep water waves).
+Frequency formula: f = 1 / T and f = c / λ (where c = wave speed)
 C. Explain how waves move matter and energy
 D. Describe the forces that generate waves, eliminate waves, and return the ocean to a flat, undisturbed surface
 E. Explain the factors that determine the roughness of the sea